craigerskine/legendofmana.info/_site/walkthrough/events/teatime-of-danger.md

 Talk to the flowerlings so they line up diagonally like a forward slash symbol `/`.

-* Left to the right
+* Leave to the Right
 * Lower Right

 Talk to the flower girl and enter the dungeon.